Naagar/Style_Transfer_WebApp/README.md

 ## Models

 Models for the examples shown below can be downloaded from [here](https://www.dropbox.com/s/lrvwfehqdcxoza8/saved_models.zip?dl=0) or by running the script ``download_saved_models.py``.
-## For more details visit thi tutorial
+## For more details watch this tutorial
    [click here](https://www.youtube.com/watch?v=M3lZNbFJ6I0&t=485s)

 <div align='center'>